elastic/kibana/rfcs/text/0013_background_sessions.md

 Both scenarios require careful attention during the UI design and implementation.

-The former can be resolved by clearly displaying the creation time of the restored Background Session.
+The former can be resolved by clearly displaying the creation time of the restored Search Session.
 We could also attempt translating relative dates to absolute one's, but this might be challenging as relative dates may appear deeply nested within the DSL.

 The latter case happens at the moment for the timepicker only: The relative date is being translated each time into an absolute one, before being sent to Elasticsearch.
 In order to avoid issues, we'll have to make sure that restore URLs are generated with an absolute date, to make sure they are restored correctly.

 #### Changing a restored session

-If you have restored a Background Session, making any type of change to it (time range, filters, etc.) will trigger new (potentially long) searches.
+If you have restored a Search Session, making any type of change to it (time range, filters, etc.) will trigger new (potentially long) searches.
 There should be a clear indication in the UI that the data is no longer stored.
-A user then may choose to send it to background, resulting in a new Background Session being saved.
+A user then may choose to send it to background, resulting in a new Search Session being saved.

 #### Loading an errored \ expired \ canceled session

-When trying to restore a Background Session, if any of the requests hashes don't match the ones saved, or if any of the saved async search IDs are expired, a meaningful error code will be returned by the server **by those requests**.
+When trying to restore a Search Session, if any of the requests hashes don't match the ones saved, or if any of the saved async search IDs are expired, a meaningful error code will be returned by the server **by those requests**.
 It is each application's responsibility to handle these errors appropriately.

 In such a scenario, the session will be partially restored.

 #### Extending Expiration

 Sessions are given an expiration date defined in an advanced setting (5 days by default).
-This expiration date is measured from the time the Background Session is saved, and it includes the time it takes to generate the results.
+This expiration date is measured from the time the Search Session is saved, and it includes the time it takes to generate the results.

 A session's expiration date may be extended indefinitely.
 However, if a session was canceled or has already expired, it needs to be re-run.